 2010 - 2015 by M. D. Vaden

-Lens gear feedback is first, followed by a few redwood photography tips.
+Lens & gear feedback is first, followed by a few redwood photography ideas

-Before traveling, find a wall or something 20 ft. wide and 30 ft. to 80 ft. tall.
+Before traveling, find a wall or something 20 ft. wide and 30 ft. - 80 ft. tall.
 Pretend its a trunk or a wide gap along a trail.
 Try and capture that entire size, standing just 20 ft. away and 40 ft. away.
-That there will show if your lens collection is adequate or not.
-There will be scenery along trails where you photograph a bridge or grove with 100 ft or more ahead.
-But some spots put 12 ft. huckeberry or a trunk against your back and your massive subject is just 25 ft. feet in front.
-If all you have is 35mm, forget it.
+That will show if your lens collection is adequate or not.

-For examples to conclude, go back to my main redwood page and look for two photos.
+For examples, go back to my main redwood page and look for two photos.
 One has a women in shorts leaning on a redwood.
 That grove was open compared to many.
-Taken full frame, 50mm 1.2 @ f/1.6 from about 50 ft. away.
-Even camera sideways, that's a tight fit.
-Background in bokeh, but I got a nice print on canvas.
+Taken full frame, 50mm, from about 50 ft. away.
+That's still a tight fit.
 The other is a woman in a red dress by a huge redwood.
 Space very tight.
 The trunk was only 20 ft. away.
-Used full sensor, 16-28mm 2.8 ... hand-held @ f/2.8 .. standing on a log too.
+Used full sensor, 16-28mm 2.8 ... hand-held .. standing on a log.
 24mm would not have worked.
 Both lenses sqeeze-in what you see, and should convey some lens needs.

 Here are a few suggestions for taking photographs in the Coast Redwood forests.